zamor122/API_Class_Project/README.md

 ### Sprint 3:
   I was able to add additional functionality to get the address of the places searched for as well as the ratings.
 I also added very dense error capturing so to prvent any errors when submitting a request.
+### Sprint 4:
+  During this final sprint I added some major error handeling and fixed some wording that may have been confusing.
+I also was able to add some new functionality to search for an address and provide the time it will take for a user to get from place to place!
+Check it out by entering #3!

+  # Thanks For Finding with AroundME!